 Boasting a steely attitude that falls into step with the ethic of the club, Kjaer admits that he quickly felt at home at Lille.

-“I love the mentality that prevails here,” he told La Voix du Nord.
+“I love the mentality that prevails here,” he admitted in an interview with La Voix du Nord.
 “I love coming to train, to work hard - that's my philosophy, you train as you would play.
-Sometimes we cannot play the best football but we always believe in one another.
+Sometimes we cannot play the best football, but we always believe in one another.
 I think that is why we are third.
 It is very healthy when a club works like that.”